nathanaelbosch/TuePlots.jl/README.md

 ## Using TuePlots.jl with Plots.jl

-WARNING: This is still experimental.
-For the best experience I recommend using TuePlots with Makie.
+**WARNING:** This is still experimental and some features do not yet work correctly!
+For the best experience, use TuePlots with (Cairo)Makie.

 To use TuePlots.jl with Plots.jl, you can let TuePlots generate keyword arguments for `Plots.theme` as follows: